opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

     :param n: Number of elements in the buffer.

-The generic function ``deallocate`` deallocates the buffer allocated with :cpp:func:`allocate` .
-The number of elements must match the number passed to :cpp:func:`allocate` .
+The generic function ``deallocate`` deallocates the buffer allocated with :ocv:func:`allocate` .
+The number of elements must match the number passed to :ocv:func:`allocate` .

 .. index:: CV_Assert